binipringle/crim-outline/index.md

 ## Presumption of Innocence

-**Owens v.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Owens v.
 State 1992** (man sitting in non-moving car in private driveway while intoxicated)

-<div style="margin-left: 1em;">Rule: If circumstances are inconsistent with any reasonable hypothesis of innocence, then a conviction upon circumstantial evidence may be sustained.
+<div style="margin-left: 1em;">**Rule:** If circumstances are inconsistent with any reasonable hypothesis of innocence, then a conviction upon circumstantial evidence may be sustained.
 While this may not prove guilt, it makes one of the two alternative inferences (guilty/not guilty)  less reasonable.
 </div>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: Teaches me about legal sufficiency in enforcing the presumption of innocence

 # Theories of Punishment